tobielee/recipes/dessert/briochebabka.md

 ##### Make your filling (paste)
 ###### Chocolate paste
 1. Use double boiler method to melt the dark chocolate bar.
 Add stick of butter to melted chocolate.
-Then at tablespoon of liquid.
+Then add tablespoon of liquid.
 2. Mix cocoa powder and confectioners suger in separate bowl, then combine with chocolate butter.
 Salt to taste (go by the pinch).
 Make sure this is at room temp before spreading.
 ###### Cinnamon sugar paste
 1. Get butter to room temp.
 Mix brown sugar and cinnamon in a bowl.